 This report identifies a total space program of 4,440 net assignable square meters (nasm) consistent with the space planning principles of the Faculty of Medicine, the University of Toronto and the Council of Ontario Universities (COU) standards.
-It is based on the previously approved Translational Biology Engineering Laboratories (TBEL) report that laid out a space program for research laboratories in the same building on the 16th floor.
-Since Governing Council approval of the TBEL project, the final lease terms for the 4 floors in MaRS 2 have been finalized.
-During this lease negotiation it was determined that the best layout floor for TBEL would be the 14th floor, instead of the originally proposed 16th floor.
+It is based on the previously approved Translational Biology Engineering Laboratories (TBEL) report that laid out a space program for research laboratories in the same building on the 14th floor.
 The labs as configured for TBEL are highly flexible and suitable for duplication on the Faculty of Medicine floors.